JohnnyCheese/TTS_X-Wing2.0/TTS_xwing/src/Game/README.md

 # Game

-This directory contains the scripts for the following Game Components.
+This directory contains the scripts for the following Game Elements.

+* Component
+* Layout
+* Mechanic
+* Scenario
+* Setup